 Debra enjoys teaching writing classes in-person and online and has taught on panels since 2009.
 She enjoys speaking and earned her CC in Toastmasters.

 Some of Debra’s favorite things are dark chocolate, visiting the beach and ocean, shooting her Mongolian horse bow (primitive archery), shooting pool, shooting long guns, watching sunsets all over the world, and hearing from readers.
-Cards, letters, and messages are treasured gifts, like finding that perfect shell upon the beach.
+Cards, letters, and messages are treasured gifts, like finding that perfect shell on the beach.

 Debra believes “every day we are alive is a beautiful day” and friends often hear her say it.